mallpopstar/rc/README.md

 # Remote Control

-Remote Control is a JavaScript library that allows you to perform actions on a website from a remote location as if they were local.
+Remote Control is a JavaScript library that allows you to perform actions on a website from a remote location.
 It can be used to automate repetitive tasks, query and modify DOM, or interact with a website in an automated fashion.
 All from a remote source.
+It is a light-weight alternative to heavier solutions that use Chromium browsers on the server.

 ### What can I do?